WALLY'S WINTER WEATHER PAGE 2016-2017

 S = snow showers F = snow flurries

-Oh, my op-ed (editorial) in The Roanoke Times came out recently.
+Oh, my op-ed (editorial) in The Roanoke Times came out a while back.
 You can see it here:

 This forecast is given as is ... with no warranty of any kind.
 It is for entertainment purposes only.
 Any action regarding life or property should be contingent on the official forecast of the National Weather Service, an agency of the U.S. Government.
 Only the National Weather Service is the source of official forecasts ... not the Weather Channel, Accuweather, Weatherbug, WSI [which many TV stations use] or any other private group.